apache/sedona/docs/tutorial/raster.md

 !!!note
     Sedona by default enforces geographic coordinates to be in longitude/latitude order.

 Starting from `v1.1.0`, Sedona SQL supports raster data sources and raster operators in DataFrame and SQL.
-Raster support is available in all Sedona language bindings including ==Scala, Java, Python and R==.
+Raster support is available in all Sedona language bindings including ==Scala, Java, Python, and R==.

 This page outlines the steps to manage raster data using SedonaSQL.